visual-framework/vf-core/components/vf-analytics-google/README.md

 Notes:
 - region names should not be repeated on the same page
 - nested regions are currently not fully supported

+### Not intended for use with Google Tag Manager

+You should not use `vf-analytics-google` with Google Tag Manager.
+The combination makes `vf-analytics-google` unreliable and often leads to race conditions where the gtag tracking may fail to work.
+This is not an issue with this code, rather it is consistent with most of my reading on best practice.
+It is summed up well at https://measureschool.com/google-tag-manager-vs-global-site-tag/

+> Both these tools utilize some common resources that can lead to conflict in some cases.
+For example, the data layer is one such resource that is used by both tools.
+Therefore, it is important to be careful while adding both of them together.
+You will also need to test the implementation of tools by checking whether the correct data is sent to these tools.
+Overall, the process is doable but complicated.
+That’s why I would recommend not to install them together on the same page.

+That is: if you want to use Google Tag Manager, you should use that for your events.
+If you want to use gtag.js + custom JS, then vf-google-analytics is good for you.
+This code will provide particular value if you need a consistent way to collect event data across many websites, which is what we're after.

 ### Verbose logging